Robbie Grossman Player Props: Rangers vs. Angels

-The Texas Rangers, including Robbie Grossman (.439 on-base percentage in past 10 games, 109 points above season-long percentage), take on starter Tyler Anderson and the Los Angeles Angels at Angel Stadium of Anaheim, Friday at 9:38 PM ET.
+The Texas Rangers, including Robbie Grossman and his .568 slugging percentage in past 10 games, including four extra-base hits but no homers), battle starter Reid Detmers and the Los Angeles Angels at Angel Stadium of Anaheim, Saturday at 9:07 PM ET.

 Robbie Grossman Game Info & Props vs. the Angels